Big East Conference Men's Basketball Player of the Year

 The Big East Conference Men's Basketball Player of the Year award is given to the men's basketball player in the Big East Conference voted as the top performer by the conference coaches.
 It was first awarded at the end of the league's inaugural season of 1979–80.

-The head coaches of the league's teams (currently 11) submit their votes following the end of the regular season and before the conference's tournament in early March.
+The head coaches of the league's 11 teams submit their votes following the end of the regular season and before the conference's tournament in early March.
 The coaches cannot vote for their own players.
+A select media panel's votes are also counted.